uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Knight ♦/Pentacles
   + upright: efficiency, hard work, responsibility
   + reversed: laziness, obsessiveness, work without reward, boredom, feeling stuck, perfectionism
++ The Wanderer's Oracle: Heaven ‖ Thunder
+  + situation: The Wanderer sees the sky begin to clear and hears the thunder recede into the distance; the storm has passed.
+  + admonition: Your destination will be your reward for persistence.
+Make the most of this opportunity to cover some distance and make up for lost time.
 + Greek Myth: The Labors of Heracles - 9\.
 The Belt of Hippolyta
   + mode: Heracles almost manages to get the Belt without violence or deceit, but it's not to be
   + results: None, or a tragic loss if you're willing to consider the potential blessing and cooperation